Webpage created: June 06, 2017.

 TRAMWAYS IN OLD PLYMOUTH

-Plymouth's first street tramway was opened by the Plymouth, Stonehouse and Devonport Tramways Company Ltd in 1872.
+Plymouth's first street tramway was opened by the Plymouth, Stonehouse and Devonport Tramways Company Limited in 1872.
 Their line ran from Derry's Clock in Plymouth, through Union Street and as far as Cumberland Gardens, Devonport.
 In 1874 this was extended at the Devonport end to run up to Fore Street.

-Plans by the Plymouth, Devonport and District Tramways Company Ltd to run steam trams from West Hoe to Compton Lane End were scuppered by the Board of Trade and Devonport Corporation, who in 1884 brought a sudden end to Plymouth's 10 days of steam trams.
+Plans by the Plymouth, Devonport and District Tramways Company Limited to run steam trams from West Hoe to Compton Lane End were scuppered by the Board of Trade and Devonport Corporation, who in 1884 brought a sudden end to Plymouth's 10 days of steam trams.

 In 1886 the Plymouth and Devonport (Extension) Tramways Company was authorized to take over the old steam system and construct some new lines.
 However, nothing came of that proposal and in 1890 the existing tracks were taken over by the Plymouth Tramways Company Limited and then the Plymouth Tramways Company.